 Unfortunately if you're not feeling better or having breaks in your attacks, it can be nearly impossible to tell if you have food triggers.
 In this post I break down when to reintroduce foods and what the best way to go about it is for a migraine elimination diet.

-How to Increase Your Migraine Threshold
+How to Raise Your Migraine Threshold

 Another reason to increase your migraine threshold is to allow your brain some time to calm down.
-It’s been in hyperdrive with attacks and every little thing seems to set you off.
+If you feel like you're having attacks all the time, your brain is overly sensitive and every little thing seems to set you off.
 Taking potential food triggers out of the mix can aide with this process over the course of a few months.

 Why Be Strict on a Migraine Diet?

-Also if you’re eating something every so often that’s actually a trigger for you, it’s difficult to see if you’re also having symptoms daily.
+Also if you’re eating something every so often that’s actually a trigger for you, it can be extremely difficult to pinpoint if you’re also having symptoms daily.
 Some people have a spike in symptoms that are even worse than what they experience daily, others just can’t tell.

 About 2 months in I wasn’t noticing a huge change in my symptoms.
 I still had daily dizziness and I was very frustrated I was putting in all this work for zero changes.
 That night I tried tzatziki with my lamb dish, which contains yogurt.
 Yogurt was an item I used to eat daily for breakfast and I never noticed that it spiked my symptoms at all.
 Within 30 minutes, the table felt like it was moving on me and I experienced a really severe attack, similar to what I used to go through before taking medication and supplements.
 I decided there must be something to this and I should stick with it a little bit longer.